getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

             *
             */
         SentryAndroid.init(this, options -> {
-            // Add a callback that will be used before the event is about to be send to the Sentry.
+            // Add a callback that will be used before the event is sent to Sentry.
-            // With this callback you can modify the event or when returning null also discard the event. options.setBeforeSend((event, hint) -> {
+            // With this callback, you can modify the event or, when returning null, also discard the event. options.setBeforeSend((event, hint) -> {
                 if (event.getLevel().equals(SentryLevel.DEBUG))
                     return null;